9 Most Common Early Warning Signs of Psychosis

 Tasks that once seemed simple can become challenging, and it may be hard to focus on work, school, or even conversations.
 This lack of concentration can lead to frustration and a sense of being overwhelmed.

 Difficulty concentrating can also affect memory and decision-making abilities.
 You might find yourself forgetting important details or struggling to make choices that once seemed straightforward.
-Recognizing these changes and seeking support can help in managing these cognitive challenges.
+Recognising these changes and seeking support can help in managing these cognitive challenges.

 9. Sleep Pattern Changes